WatchGuard/coding-exercises/mars-rover/README.md

 # Programming Exercise

-Use the NASA API described [here](https://api.nasa.gov) to build a project that calls the Mars Rover Photos API with a given day as input, returning corresponding photo images as output.
-The application should download and store each image locally.
+Use the NASA API described [here](https://api.nasa.gov) to build a Web API project that calls the Mars Rover Photos API with a given day as input, returning corresponding photo images as output.
+The Web API should have a [Swagger UI GUI](https://swagger.io/tools/swagger-ui/) that will have two endpoints:
+1.)
+GET that will read the dates.txt file to download and store each image locally.
+2.)
+POST that will accept a date json object.
+You are free to define this object however you like, but it must be a POST call.

 The submission of the project should be via GitHub.

 ## Acceptance Criteria